United States of America travel guide

 The information on this page covers the most common types of travel and reflects the UK government’s understanding of the rules currently in place.
 Unless otherwise stated, this information is for travellers using a full ‘British Citizen’ passport.

 The authorities in the country or territory you’re travelling to are responsible for setting and enforcing the rules for entry.
 If you’re unclear about any aspect of the entry requirements, or you need further reassurance, you’ll need to contact the embassy, high commission or consulate of the country or territory you’re travelling to.

 You should also consider checking with your transport provider or travel company to make sure your passport and other travel documents meet their requirements.

-haven’t travelled to Libya, Iran, Iraq, Somalia, Sudan, Syria or Yemen since March 2011
+- haven’t travelled to Libya, Iran, Iraq, North Korea (DPRK), Somalia, Sudan, Syria or Yemen since March 2011

 - can show that you have enough funds available on arrival to support yourself during your stay, even if you’re staying with family and friends

-Certain exemptions apply on a case-by-case basis to those who have travelled to Iran, Iraq, Sudan, Syria, Libya, Somalia or Yemen since March 2011.
-For more information see the website of the US Customs and Border Protection Agency or contact the nearest US Embassy or Consulate.
+Certain exemptions apply on a case-by-case basis to those who have travelled to Iran, Iraq, North Korea (DPRK), Sudan, Syria, Libya, Somalia or Yemen since March 2011.
+For more information see the US Customs and Border Protection Agency website or contact the nearest US Embassy or Consulate.

-The VWP is intended to be used for occasional, short visits to the US.
-If a US immigration officer thinks you’re trying to ‘reset’ the clock by making a short trip out of the US and re-entering for another 90-day period, you can be denied entry.
+The ESTA is intended to be used for occasional, short visits to the USA.
+If a US immigration officer thinks you’re trying to ‘reset’ the clock by making a short trip out of the USA and re-entering for another 90-day period, you can be denied entry.

 Your passport should be valid for the proposed duration of your stay.
 You don’t need any additional period of validity on your passport beyond this.